-How effective is beetroot juice for lowering blood pressure?
+How effective is beet juice for lowering blood pressure?

-The benefits were seen within one hour, reached their maximum effect after four hours, and were still evident 24 hours later.
-Theses results mean that beetroot juice is at least as effective as many prescribed antihypertensive medications.
+The benefits were seen quickly, within one hour, reached their maximum effect after four hours, and were still evident 24 hours later.

 Concentrated beetroot juice is now also available which you can dilute a small amount (eg 30ml) with water to make it easier to drink a glass a day.

-While most research has involved beetroot juice itself, you can obtain a similar amount of nitrates from eating 100g cooked or grated raw beetroot as are found in 250ml beetroot juice.
+While most research has involved beet juice itself, you can obtain a similar amount of nitrates from eating 100g cooked or grated raw beetroot as are found in 250ml beetroot juice.

-Swill the juice around your mouth, or chew beetroot thoroughly before swallowing, to maximise the conversion of nitrates to the beneficial nitrites and obtain the optimal benefits for your high blood pressure.
+Swill the beet juice around your mouth, or chew beetroot thoroughly before swallowing, to maximise the conversion of nitrates to the beneficial nitrites and obtain the optimal benefits for your high blood pressure.

-Beetroot gets its rich, red colour from an antioxidant pigment, called betanin.
-This is water soluble and can cause a temporary red discolouration of urine known as beeturia.
+Beets and beet juice get their rich, red colour from an antioxidant pigment, called betanin.
+This pigment is water-soluble and can cause a temporary red discolouration of urine known as beeturia.
 This can look dramatic, but is harmless, so don’t worry if you notice this effect.
-In fact, betain provides additional health benefits as it is now thought to help protect circulating cholesterol from oxidation, and to protect genetic material from damage.
+In fact, betain provides additional health benefits as betanin is now thought to help protect circulating cholesterol from oxidation, and to protect genetic material from oxidative damage.

 Make beetroot one of the foods you eat regularly to help lower your blood pressure, and include it as part of a DASH style blood pressure lowering diet.
 If you don’t like the taste of beetroot or its juice, tablets containing concentrated beetroot extracts are available so you don’t miss out on its medicinal benefits.